 3. It’s NOT about lacking the ability (or desire) to commit.

-It actually takes more conscious effort to make a commitment to multiple romantic relationships at a time than it does to commit to just one.
-You are committing to love and show respect for not only your direct partner(s), but theirs as well.
-Not to mention all the scheduling and logistics that can be involved in dating, loving, and living with multiple partners; ENM is definitely not for the commitment-phobe!
+It actually takes more conscious effort to make a commitment to multiple romantic and sexual relationships at a time than it does to commit to just one.
+You are committing to love and show respect for not only your direct partner(s), but often their partner(s) as well.
+Not to mention all the scheduling, logistics, and communication that can be involved in dating, loving, and living with multiple partners; ENM is definitely not for the commitment-phobe!

 4. Care & consideration for your partner’s feelings is crucial.

 Being in an ethically non-monogamous relationship doesn’t mean you need to care less about anyone’s feelings or needs.
 On the contrary, you need to regularly check in with your partner(s) about their emotional state and well-being.
 Maintaining this kind of relationship requires a great deal of empathy and a caring heart.
 It is important for everyone involved to be able to openly and honestly communicate about their feelings, needs, and desires, as well as be attentive to those of others.

 The same ethical principles that apply in a monogamous romance still apply in polyamory and ENM: No lying to each other, no pressuring the other into something they don’t want to do, and no going behind each other’s backs.
 The second that honesty & trust begins to unravel, it can be hard to get back.
 It’s a good idea (for any relationship) to establish weekly check-in routine to discuss how things are going, and if anything needs work.
 It’s important to practice active listening and be considerate of what they have to say during these talks.
 Also just like in any monogamous relationship, there will be emotional ups and downs, fights, and times when you and your lovers just don’t see eye to eye, but through trust, openness, and honesty, love can usually conquer all!